Walking in Romania: Along the Enchanted Way

 DAY 4: TREK THE RODNA MOUNTAINS

 Rodna Mountains encompass a biosphere reserve that stretches across the Eastern Carpathians, providing a refuge for brown bears, wolves, eagles and lynx.
 As we follow the ridge the views out across the landscape include the dramatic cascades of the Cascada Cailor (The Horses Waterfall), a vertical drop of close to 100 metres.
 From here we’ll continue on to the Stiol Plateau where we’ll enjoy some stunning vistas towards the high mountains to the west.
 We’ll have another picnic by the lake or at a shepherd’s sheepfold.
 There is also the option of lengthening the walk a little to reach Bistrita Glacier Lake, or even up to the main Rodna ridge at almost 2,000m high, before returning to the Golden Bistrita path.
 After some relatively easy walking we come down to the Prislop Pass (1,417m), where we’ll rendezvous with our vehicle for the onward journey into the Bucovina district.
 An oasis of Romanian spirituality the area is famed for its painted monasteries and masterpieces of Byzantine art whose exteriors are adorned with elaborate 15th and 16th century frescoes.
 Seven of these remarkable buildings were placed on the UNESCO World Heritage list in 1993.
 From here the road takes us down the Golden Bistrita Valley and through some wonderful examples of typical northern Moldovian villages, whose houses are beautifully decorated with traditional floral and zoomorphic symbols.
 As our long day draws to an end we round the north-eastern part of the Carpates Orientals and head for our night stop in the small village of Sucevita.
-Total distance 6km, 250m climb.
+Total distance 6km, 250m climb, 150m descent.
 Approx 2.5-5 hrs.
 Not including optional walks.

 DAY 5: THE MOLDOVITA VALLEY